Challenges Selling Solutions for Cyber Risk

 Here are a few things I’ve learned about all of this:

+Talk in terms of business cases instead of technical challenges and solutions.
 If you want to win more and larger deals here, you need to appeal to the full C-Suite and rally them behind a unified objective to protect their other business goals and functions.

 For cybersecurity solutions, you may need to get technical once the value/risk is established, but if the conversation is heading that direction, it’s a sign that the buyer is teasing the idea of your solution and probably ready to engage a solution engineer or product expert for a demo.
-Either way, the business case has to be established first if you want to improve your chance of success.

-Make IT the hero.
+Make IT the hero

 Shifting the conversation back to the business case means you go beyond IT.
 This puts them in a position to leverage your insights and resources to most likely justify things they too have been pushing for and asking to implement or improve.

-Increase their understanding of the factors behind their risk.
+Increase their understanding of the factors behind their risk

-Risk is a factor of Likelihood (probability) and Impact (cost).
 If you can expose reasons why the Likelihood and Impact are both higher than they may have originally realized, you can increase the overall perception of risk – which increases the value of your solution.
-They still may not fully see the risk as you do, but this is a start in the right direction.

 This is all easier said than done and there are nuances to how to do this.
 It’s a deeper topic than I can fit into one blog post, but hopefully it gets some ideas flowing.